 Southeast Connecticut World Affairs Council (SECWAC) is a member of the World Affairs Councils of America (WACA).

 The regional organization dates back to 1999 and has continued to arrange 8-10 speaker series meetings annually between September and June.
+In 2019, the Council has expanded offerings to include Quarterly Colloquiums, Luncheon Meetings, and the ‘Great Decisions’ Community Partnership Program with Essex Meadows to offer over 12 programs each year.
 The meetings range in topic and are hosted at venues along the I-95 corridor, welcoming members and guests from Stonington to Old Saybrook, and beyond.

 The Council is committed to hosting the widest possible range of views and advocating none.
 By maintaining a reputation for impartiality, the Council facilitates serious and civil debates and discussions on timely issues that bear directly on America’s vital global interests.